What is MS and How Does it Affect Your Bladder and Bowel?

 The areas of the central nervous system that control the urinary system are situated in the lower part of the brain and the lower part of the spinal cord.
 Messages are transmitted between the brain and the urinary system along the nerves that make up the spinal cord.

-The bowel function is controlled by the brain and spinal cord, as well as the bowel’s own nervous system: the enteric nervous system, which coordinates movements, secretion and absorption of the content in the bowel.
+The bowel function is controlled by the brain and spinal cord, as well as the bowel’s own nervous system: the enteric nervous system, which coordinates movements, secretion, and absorption of the content in the bowel.
 Bowel dysfunction in MS is similar to bowel dysfunction in spinal cord injuries and is called neurogenic bowel dysfunction (NBD).
-The precise mechanism underlying NBD in MS is not known, but lesions in the brain and the spinal cord has been shown to:
+The precise mechanism underlying NBD in MS is not known, but lesions in the brain and the spinal cord have been shown to:

 Even though the problems experienced by MS patients are very individual, the majority of patients will experience issues with urination.
 For people with MS, it is particularly important to continue with prescribed bladder emptying treatments in the same way over time.
 The progression of the disease can be very unpredictable, making proper urination harder in some periods, and easier in others.
 But even a small amount of residual urine can lead to urinary tract infections.
 This in turn has been shown to potentially cause new attacks or the return of an attack that had previously receded.